FinnUp: Streamlining Access to Capital with AI-Driven Matching Platform - www.lokmattimes.com

 FinnUp: Streamlining Access to Capital with AI-Driven Matching Platform

-PNN New Delhi [India], February 14: FinnUp, a B2B debt marketplace co-founded by Rahul Agarwal and Abhishek Agarwal, is ...
+New Delhi (India), February 15: FinnUp, a B2B debt marketplace co-founded by Rahul Agarwal and Abhishek Agarwal, is set to ...

-New Delhi [India], February 14: FinnUp, a B2B debt marketplace co-founded by Rahul Agarwal and Abhishek Agarwal, is set to launch its innovative matchmaking platform for Unsecured Business Loans (UBL) on February 14, 2024.
+New Delhi (India), February 15: FinnUp, a B2B debt marketplace co-founded by Rahul Agarwal and Abhishek Agarwal, is set to launch its innovative matchmaking platform for Unsecured Business Loans (UBL) on February 14, 2024.
 It is a one-of-its-kind feature in India that promises to significantly enhance the efficiency and transparency of the debt-raising process for both businesses and lenders.

 “Our platform aims to significantly reduce the friction associated with unsecured business loans,” explains Rahul Agarwal, co-founder of FinnUp.
 “By harnessing the power of AI and ML, we can connect borrowers with the right lenders quickly and efficiently, ultimately accelerating their access to critical funding.”